Here are some great ideas and resources to help keep you and your family amused and connected to books and reading.

 GIVE YOUR EARS A TREAT

 Of course, you don’t have to read books to enjoy them – you can listen to them too!
-Audio books are available using your NYCC library card, giving you access to a wealth of free audio books.
+Audio books are available using your NYCC library card, giving you access to a wealth of free listening.
 Download them here.

 And don’t forget the dear old Beeb who give us its classy and simply gobsmacking BBC 2 Literary Hub.
-An no TV licence needed either!
+And no TV licence needed either!

 CHECK YOUR ROOTS

 Nothing to do with hair colour – afraid we can’t help you with that!
-As a special Covid-19 concession you can now access genealogy resources FREE from your home.
+But as a special Covid-19 concession you can now access genealogy resources FREE from your home.

-The online family history resources Ancestry and Find My Past – usually only accessible to users via the library public computers – are now available to North Yorkshire library members to use from home free of charge.
+The online family history resources Ancestry and Find My Past – usually only accessible to users via the library public computers – are now available to North Yorkshire library members to use from home free of charge until 31st March 2021.
 Just log-on using your NYCC library card and PIN here.
+Here’s a handy guide to logging on.

 KEEP UP WITH THE NEWS